 To add essential oils

-- Choose a favorite essential oil or blend (see suggested blends below).
+- Choose a favorite essential oil or blend for your scented Christmas ornaments (see suggested blends below).

 - Add 1-2 drops directly on the clay ornament.